 Council meets regularly to debate and decide on issues that concern you.
 As a resident, you can observe council meetings and give your input.
 These meetings also offer you a chance to hear all the arguments and understand the reason behind council's decisions.

 Meetings are held at Burnaby City Hall twice a month on Monday evenings at 5 pm.
 During the year, two meetings will be held in the community.
-Please check the calendar to confirm date and location details as COVID-19 restrictions may still be in place.
+Please check the calendar to confirm date and location details.

 You may request to appear before the council to make a presentation, request an action, provide an update on community projects or programs, or discuss issues that are not currently under consideration by Council.
 You can appear as an individual or a group.
 Request to Legislative Services by noon on the Tuesday before the meeting by completing our online request form, or submitting a letter, email or fax to the mayor and council.

 - Council may hear 2 delegations per meeting at the start of the session.
 Once the 2 delegation limit is met, additional requests will be moved to the next available council meeting.

 - You’ll be allowed 10 minutes for your presentation, after which the council may ask questions or make comments.